Tetsuo: The Bullet Man: Plot

-Anthony is a man with an American father and a deceased Japanese mother living and working in Tokyo.
-One day, his son is killed in a car accident and shortly afterward, Anthony begins to transform into metal.
-Receiving a vision of scientific documents, Anthony uncovers a secret room in his father's house which contains files detailing a mysterious Tetsuo Project.
-He also learns that his father met his mother while they each researched the project.
-Anthony's wife Yuriko arrives but before she sees her transformed husband, a S.W.A.T. team arrives and she is taken hostage.
-Anthony's transformation finishes its hold and he defeats the S.W.A.T. team with bullets fired from his body, but refrains from killing them.
+Yatsu hacks Anthony's computer to display a cryptic series of scientific documents and tells Anthony to go to his father's house, where he finds a secret room filled with files detailing a mysterious Tetsuo Project.
+He also learns that his father met his mother while they both researched the project.
+Anthony's wife Yuriko arrives but before she sees her transformed husband, a team of heavily armed mercenaries from a private military company hired to cover up the existence of the Tetsuo Project arrive and she is taken hostage.
+Anthony's transformation finishes its hold and he defeats the PMC team with bullets fired from his body, but refrains from killing them.
 The severely injured team is extracted, but then killed by Yatsu, this film's version of "The Metal Fetishist".